schors/webber/in/plugins/hierarchy.md

 part_of_path, is_current, title, link) tuples.
 Again all links are relative to the calling page.

-* "`level`" is the indendation level, starting with 0.
+* "`level`" is the indentation level, starting with 0.
 You can use this for CSS "`id=`" or "`class`" attributes
 * "`part_of_path`" is a flag telling you if the mentioned page is part of your path, i.e. if the specified page is in the breadcrumbs.